 If you agree to participate in the Program, you will receive informational material to help you understand your diabetes.
-If you are identified as high risk, a diabetes nurse case manager will be assigned to answer your questions and help you better manage your diabetes.
+If you are identified as high risk, expect a phone call from UnitedHealthcare as a diabetes nurse case manager will be assigned to answer your questions and help you better manage your diabetes.
 The nurse may help to coordinate care with the doctor treating your diabetes, as well as doctors treating any other health conditions you may have.

 To find out if you may be considered for the Diabetes Support Program, please call The Empire Plan NurseLineSM toll free at 1-877-7-NYSHIP (1-877-769-7447) and press or say 5 on the main menu to speak with a nurse.